gempesaw/writing/published/subst-ksc.md

 Searching for `subst-ksc` on google pops up results from other OS X users from two or three years ago and no obvious fixes.
-I tried a couple different things and ended up putting a fake `subst-ksc.el` file in my load path with `(provide 'subst-ksc)` in it just to avoid the error, but that just gave more of the same:
+I tried a couple different things and ended up putting a fake `subst-ksc.el` file in my load path with `(provide 'subst-ksc)` in it just to push past the error, but that just gave more of the same:

     bash-3.2$ cask exec emacs -batch -l test/grunt-test.el